nanocosmos/documentation/docs/cloud/live_captions.md

 To ensure low-latency and reliable delivery, all captions are produced and transmitted through a **dedicated real-time output channel**, separate from the video stream.

 :::warning Please note
-Live Captions and the caption switcher are **not included in the default H5Live Player UI**.This means: they are **not embedded automatically**.
+Live Captions and the caption switcher are **not included in the default H5Live Player UI**.
+This means: they are **not embedded automatically**.
 To allow viewers to enable, disable, or style captions, your playback environment must integrate caption handling explicitly.
 For implementation guidance or UI integration examples, please contact our support team via [nanocosmos.net/support](https://www.nanocosmos.net/support)
 :::

 ## How It Works

 During an active stream, the audio is forwarded to the selected **Automatic Speech Recognition (ASR) engine**.
 The engine converts speech into text and outputs a continuous caption stream.
-The H5Live Player subscribes to this caption feed and displays it to viewers in real-time.
+The H5Live Player synchronizes to this caption feed and displays it to viewers in real-time.

 :::info Custom set-up for the ASR service
 Some of our ASR services require a 24-hour advance notice.
-Please contact our sales team via [nanocosmos.de/contact](https://www.nanocosmos.de/contact) to find the best configuration for your business.
+Please contact our sales team via [nanocosmos.net/contact](https://www.nanocosmos.net/contact) to find the best configuration for your business.
 They will also be happy to give you in-depth advice and recommendations on the ASR types for your use case.
 :::

 ## ASR Engines And Langauges